geocomPP/sdvwR/chapter.md

 ----------

 R is a free and open source computer program that runs on all major operating systems.
-R relies primarily on the *command line* for data
-input: instead of interacting with the program by moving your mouse around clicking on different parts of the screen, users enter commands via the keyboard.
+R relies primarily on a *command line* interface for data input: instead of interacting with the program by moving your mouse around clicking on different parts of the screen, users enter commands via the keyboard.
 This will seem to strange to people accustomed to relying on a graphical user interface (GUI) for most of their computing,